-Table 27-1 (Cont.)
+Table 26-1 (Cont.)
 Recovery Appliance Repair Categories

 Category Description Examples Compute Server Offline (DBO) Repairing the part requires shutting down a compute server.
 No downtime of the rack is required; however, individual servers might require downtime, and they might be taken outside of the cluster temporarily.
 If the server is currently running, then you must shut it down.
 See "Powering Down the Servers".
-If you monitor the system using Oracle Enterprise Manager Grid Control, then avoid Memory PCIe cards PDUs Processors System boards unnecessary alerts by putting the target in a blackout state.
-Refer to Oracle Enterprise Manager Administration for additional information.
+If you monitor the system using Oracle Enterprise Manager Grid Control, then avoid unnecessary alerts by putting the target in a blackout state.
+Refer to Oracle Enterprise Memory PCle cards PDUs Processors System boards Manager Administration for additional information.
 Storage server Offline (EBO) Repairing the part requires shutting down a storage server within the rack.
 No downtime of the rack is required; however, individual servers might require downtime, and they might be taken outside of the cluster temporarily.
 There also might be a temporary performance impact, while the system rebalances to maintain data redundancy.
-MemoryPCIe cardsProcessorsSystem boards If the server is currently running, then you must shut it down.
+If the server is currently running, then you MemoryPCle cardsProcessorsSystem boards must shut it down.
 See "Powering Down the Servers".
 If you monitor the system using Oracle Enterprise Manager Grid Control, then avoid unnecessary alerts by putting the target in a blackout state.
 Refer to Oracle Enterprise Manager Administration for additional information.